res558/beginners_guitar_practice/README.md

 ## Features Common to All Exercises

 - Configurable duration for each exercise
-- Built-in metronome with adjustable speed
+- Built-in simple metronome with adjustable speed
 - Optional metronome sound
 - Visual beat indicators
 - Multiple exercise configurations can be queued